 In the unfolding Age of Big Data, no one who hopes to understand the way the world works can afford to be ignorant of statistical methods.
 Not a day goes by that statistical analysis isn’t behind some front-page story—in politics, sports, business, or even entertainment.
 The statistical concepts of probability, sampling, and statistical validity, once considered obscure and of interest only to geeks wearing pocket protectors, are now indispensable tools for the active citizen to grasp.
+If only to detect when writers or speakers misuse statistics.
 Writing in a breezy and intimate style, with humor and lots asides to the reader, Charles Whelan attempts to unpack these concepts and explain them in English with a minimal use of advanced math, and he succeeds . . . up to a point.

 As Whelan makes clear, perhaps unintentionally, statistics is a forbiddingly technical field.
 Truth to tell, if you really want to understand statistical methodology and how it can be applied, you need a fair grounding in mathematics and a tolerance for terminology that doesn’t appear in everyday English.
 In fact, you probably need to take the same sort of graduate school courses Whelan took years ago.
 This is heady stuff!